Molagg92/CapstonePage/README.md

 `6:45 am` : realized i was missing a csproj and a program.cs file. hopefully this will get the code to run in the console.

-`7 : 00 am` : it worked, spent time reformating the README, filled out the Proposal
+`7:00 am` : it worked, spent time reformating the README, filled out the Proposal

+`7:30 am` : Started working on the component tree. or Schema map i think its called.